-When Should You Adjust Your Paycheck Withholding?
+When to Adjust Your Paycheck Withholding

-There are certain times when it is a good idea to use a withholding calculator to see if you need to adjust your income tax withholding.
+There are certain times when it is a good idea to use a withholding calculator to see if you need to adjust your federal tax withholding.
 Major life events can affect the number of allowances you decide to claim on your W-4.
 Some examples:

 - New job